mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/receive-phone-call/ios.md

 language: ios
 ---

-# How to Receive Phone Calls with the Nexmo Client SDK on iOS
+# How to Receive Phone Calls with the Client SDK on iOS

 In this guide, you'll learn how to receive an incoming phone call in a Nexmo application by implementing a [webhook](/concepts/guides/webhooks) and linking that to a [Nexmo application](/concepts/guides/applications).